Skip to main content

 Presenting Opportunities Beyond SSU

-Apply for the 2025 CSU Student Research Competition at SSU's InfoReady by Monday, March 3, 2025.
+Apply for the 2026 CSU Student Research Competition at SSU's InfoReady by Friday, March 6, 2026.

-The Annual California State University Student Research Competition is a system-wide competition that showcases excellent research conducted by CSU undergraduate and graduate students in the full range of academic programs offered by the CSU.
+The Annual California State University Student Research Competition is a systemwide competition that showcases excellent research conducted by CSU undergraduate and graduate students in the full range of academic programs offered by the CSU.
 The competition is held to promote excellence in undergraduate and graduate scholarly research and creative activity by recognizing outstanding student accomplishments throughout the twenty-three campuses of the California State University.

 Student participants make oral presentations before juries of professional experts from major corporations, foundations, public agencies, colleges and universities in California.

-The 39th Annual CSU Student Research Competition will be held on April 25-26, 2025 at Cal Poly Humboldt.
-Sonoma State will hold an internal competition to identify 10 projects that represent our campus at this system-wide event, and the SSU student researchers will be awarded travel funding to attend:
+The 40th Annual CSU Student Research Competition will be held on April 23-25, 2026 at San Jose State University.
+Sonoma State will hold an internal competition to identify 10 projects to represent our campus at this system-wide event, and the SSU student researchers will be reimbursed for travel costs.
+Presentations from all academic disciplines are welcome to apply.

-Undergraduate or graduate students currently enrolled at SSU, as well as alumnus/alumnae who received their degrees from SSU in Spring, Summer, or Fall of 2024 are eligible to apply.
+Undergraduate or graduate students currently enrolled at SSU, as well as alumnus/alumnae who received their degrees from SSU in Spring, Summer, or Fall of 2025 are eligible to apply.

 A small team of students making a single presentation counts as a single entry.
 Only one person from each research team should submit an application.
 Please be sure to enter your co-researcher(s) information on the online application.

-Please note: Your research does not need to be complete (with full results) by the internal application deadline of March 3rd in order to apply; however, if you are chosen to represent SSU at this event, you should plan to have some results to report at the competition at the end of April.
+Please note: Your research does not need to be complete (with full results) by the internal application deadline of March 6th in order to apply; however, if you are chosen to represent SSU at this event, you should plan to have some results to report at the competition at the end of April.

-DEADLINE TO APPLY: Monday, March 3rd at 11:59 p.m.
+DEADLINE TO APPLY: Friday, March 6th at 11:59 p.m.

-Awards are based on competitive review of student applications and given to current upper-division undergraduate or graduate students who demonstrate academic excellence, while having experienced economic or educational disadvantage, and are committed to a career in teaching and research at the college or university level.
 All students enrolled on a CSU campus are eligible to participate.
-The 2020-21 application cycle will open in December 2019.
-Interested candidates must work directly with the SSU campus coordinator, Dr. Daniel Malpica: daniel.malpica@sonoma.edu or (707) 664-2264.
+The 2026-27 application cycle is open to applicants.
+Interested candidates must work directly with the SSU campus coordinator, Dr. Daniel Malpica: [email protected] or (707) 664-2264.

 Sonoma State’s Sally Cassanova Pre-Doctoral Scholars